liuhoward/teaching/business_intelligence/MIS587_data_warehouse_example1.md

 ![1580890146985](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1580890146985.png)

-11. Click “New” Button to create a new connection manager.
+11. Click `New` Button to create a new connection manager.
 This creates a new connection to a database installed on Microsoft SQL server.

 ![1580890186745](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1580890186745.png)

-12. In the field “Server Name”, Type in the name of the Microsoft SQL Server installed on your computer.
+12. In the field `Server Name`, Type in the name of the Microsoft SQL Server installed on your computer.
 In SQL Sever Management Studio, the name to choose is shown by right click on your server name, choose `Properties`.

 ![Screenshot1](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/Screenshot1.png)

 ![10](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/10.PNG)

-13. Next, under Select or enter a database name, choose “Northwind” Database.
+13. Next, under Select or enter a database name, choose `Northwind` Database.
 Click OK.

 ![11](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/11.PNG)

-14. Now choose “Orders” table under “Name of the table or view”.
+14. Now choose `Orders` table under `Name of the table or view`.
 Click OK.

 ![1580890791647](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1580890791647.png)

-15. In the Data Flow workspace, double click on the “OLE DB destination” and Create a connection manager to the Northwind_DW Database.
+15. In the Data Flow workspace, double click on the `OLE DB destination` and Create a connection manager to the Northwind_DW Database.
 Repeat Steps 11-13 to create a new connection manager similar to what was done for the northwind database.

 ![1582066668981](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1582066668981.png)

-16. After the new connection manager has been set up, Choose “Dim Orders”.
+16. After the new connection manager has been set up, Choose `Dim Orders`.
 This is a dimension created to hold basic qualitative attributes about orders.
-Click "Mappings", then Choose OK.
-"Errors" of "OLE DB Source" and "OLE DB Destination" disappear.
+Click `Mappings`, then Choose OK. `Errors` of `OLE DB Source` and `OLE DB Destination` disappear.

 ![1582066842117](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1582066842117.png)

 ![1582066956388](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1582066956388.png)

-17. Repeat this procedure for Supplier Dimension, Category Dimension, Shipper Dimension, Product Dimension, Employee Dimension.
+17. Repeat this procedure for `Supplier Dimension`, `Category Dimension`, `Shipper Dimension`, `Product Dimension`, `Employee Dimension`.
 Then join them as shown below:

 ![1582067614443](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1582067614443.png)

-18. The Inventory Fact table is loaded from the Inventory “order details” table.
-We already create an empty Fact table in Northwind_DW, foreign key placeholders are created, which will be populated later.
+18. The Inventory Fact table is loaded from the Inventory `order details` table.
+We already create an empty Fact table in `Northwind_DW`, foreign key placeholders are created, which will be populated later.

-    Similarly, drag ‘Data Flow Task’, rename it as `Fact Table`, double click, Like before:
+    Similarly, drag `Data Flow Task`, rename it as `Fact Table`, double click, Like before:

 ![1582067872939](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1582067872939.png)

-Drag the DB source from the left pane, select 'Order Details' from Northwind database.
+Drag the DB source from the left pane, select `Order Details` from Northwind database.

 ![1582068027442](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1582068027442.png)

-19. Next choose the Lookup task from the left pane under "common" and drag it into the workspace.
+19. Next choose the Lookup task from the left pane under `common` and drag it into the workspace.
 Join using a blue arrow.

 ![1582068242165](https://github.com/liuhoward/teaching/raw/master/business_intelligence/dw_assets/1582068242165.png)

 20. Click on the lookup icon.
-Click "Connection", Choose the Northwind_DW connection manager.
-Choose “Use results of a SQL query”.
+Click `Connection`, Choose the `Northwind_DW` connection manager.
+Choose `Use results of a SQL query`.
 And paste the query below.

 ```sql
 Select do.OrderID, dt.[Time skey]